zerotier/ZeroTierOne/README.md

 ### Build and Platform Notes

 To build on Mac and Linux just type `make`.
-On FreeBSD and OpenBSD `gmake` (GNU make) is required and can be installed from packages or ports.
+On FreeBSD, DragonFly BSD, and OpenBSD `gmake` (GNU make) is required and can be installed from packages or ports.
 For Windows there is a Visual Studio solution in `windows/'.

  - **Mac**
    - Xcode command line tools for OSX 10.8 or newer are required.